RerdRice/EngBot/README.md

 # EngBot
-A discord bot to make collaborative engineering easier.
+A discord bot to make collaborative software engineering easier.